Creating Custom Sitecore Ribbon Buttons with PowerShell Extensions (SPE)

 You’ll now see all existing ribbon tabs like Home, Navigate, Review, and View under the Ribbon item.

-Under Ribbon > Home
+Under Ribbon > Home, do the following:

 Configure your script item: